- Chart

 Goal

-To track the investment results of the FTSE RAFI Developed ex US 1000 Index.
+To seek investment results that correspond generally to the price and yield of the FTSE RAFI Developed ex-U.S. Index.

 Investment Approach and Strategy